dayanacavalcante/CarPrices/README.md

 # Car Prices

-**_The Problem_**
+**_Case Study_**

-Analyze trends in car attributes that contribute most to their sale and build a linear regression model to predict prices.
+Analysis of the most wanted attributes in the purchase of cars and construction of a Linear Regression Model to predict prices.

 **_Data extraction_**